Chan Chee Seng

-Chan Chee Seng (陈志成; 15 November 1932 – 17 December 2022) was a Singaporean former politician.
+Chan Chee Seng (15 November 1932 – 17 December 2022) was a Singaporean former politician.
 A former member of the People's Action Party (PAP), he served as the Member of Parliament (MP) representing Jalan Besar Constituency from 1959 to 1984 and the Party Whip of the People's Action Party from 1963 to 1968.

 He also served as the Parliamentary Secretary for Social Affairs from 1963 to 1972, the Senior Parliamentary Secretary for Social Affairs from 1972 to 1981, and the Senior Parliamentary Secretary for Trade and Industry from 1981 to 1982.

 Early life and education

 Chan was born on 15 November 1932 in the Straits Settlements (present-day Singapore) and attended Catholic High School and Saint Andrew's School.
 He worked as a bank clerk before resigning after he was elected City Councillor of Jalan Besar in 1957 to work at the Council full time.
 He also served as the secretary of City Division of the PAP and the general secretary of the Singapore Telephone Board Employees' Union.